hyperspacedev/hyperspace/CONFIG.md

 Hyperspace 1.0 comes with a new configuration file app providers can use to create a custom experience relatively easy.
 This is inspired from the way the [Riot](https://github.com/vector-im/riot-web) project handles configurations for their app.
 The following fields should be in the `config.json` folder at the root of the Hyperspace installation.

+> Note: `config.json` can only control and modify so much with the app.
+If you want further customizations like custom themes, new panels, etc., it is recommended that you fork Hyperspace and work with it that way.

 - `version`: The app's version using semantic versioning.
 This can be used to differentiate between versions of the main Hyperspace app or the custom deployment.
 - `branding`: The custom branding for Hyperspace.
   - `name`: The name for the brand/app.
 Affects title bar, about screens, and main interface by replacing the "Hyperspace" text.